 Lakes Traverse

-The Lakes Traverse is an approximate 100 km ultra that follows Wainwright’s coast to coast route across the Lake District from St Bees to Shap.
-The route crosses the full width of the Lake District National Park and passes Ennerdale, Borrowdale, Grasmere Common, Grisedale Tarn, Patterdale, Kidsty Pike and Haweswater.
-The estimated total ascent is about 3,500 metres; the headline 100 km figure is slightly rounded and the exact distance can vary between editions.
+The Lakes Traverse is a 100 km ultra that follows Wainwright’s coast to coast route across the Lake District National Park, running from St Bees on the west coast to Shap.
+The route crosses Ennerdale, Borrowdale, Grasmere Common, Grisedale Tarn, Patterdale, Kidsty Pike and Haweswater before finishing at Shap.
+The estimated total ascent is about 3,500 metres.

-The event promotes an ethos of adventure and self-sufficiency.
-The route is not marked but follows a well established national trail; participants receive a waterproof race map, a digital map and a GPX file.
-The final GPX is provisional and the route may change because of landowner permissions.
+The event promotes an adventurous ethos and a culture of self sufficiency.
+The route is not waymarked for the race but is an established national hiking trail; participants are provided with an official waterproof race map, a digital map and a GPX file.
+The published route is provisional and may change between editions.